 A full-time Learning Specialist in each division, along with the School Psychologists, supports students with learning differences and helps teachers employ strategies to meet the needs of diverse learners.
 The Learning Specialist integrates with the regular program and works closely with the classroom teachers.
 A child study team in each division composed of the division Learning Specialist, School Psychologist, the division Principal, and team leaders or class deans meet regularly to discuss students of concern.
 These groups recommend teaching strategies, identify appropriate accommodations, and devise approaches to support students who are having difficulty academically.
 All accommodations and services are designed to help students meet with success within the regular academic program.
 In some cases, students may be recommended for achievement and/or psycho-educational testing, and the child study team will monitor this process and help to interpret evaluations for teachers and parents.
-(Please refer to section XVI for Lower, XVII for Middle and XVIII for Upper School student support guidelines.)
+(Please refer to Lower, Middle and Upper School student support guidelines.)

-C. Policy for Granting 504 Accommodation Plans to Students
+Policy for Granting Section Accommodation Plans (504) to Students

-A student with a significant disability has certain rights under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, to reasonable accommodations that reduce the effects of their disability on their academic functioning.
+A student with a significant disability has certain rights under Section 504 Accommodation Plan of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, to reasonable accommodations that reduce the effects of their disability on their academic functioning.
 Though Friends Academy attempts to support all students with disabilities, as a non-public institution, it is neither required nor able to provide all accommodations that a student might require.

-504 Eligibility:
+Accommodation Plan Eligibility:

-All children who have a physical or mental impairment which substantially limits a major life activity, have a record of such impairment, or are regarded as having such impairment, are eligible to apply for a Section 504 plan.
+All children who have a physical or mental impairment which substantially limits a major life activity, have a record of such impairment, or are regarded as having such impairment, are eligible to apply for a Section Accommodation Plan plan.